LiveLike/livelike-docs/docs/Arcade/arcade/native-share-and-download-interface-integration-ios-android-react-native.md

 ---
-title: Native Interface Integration (iOS, Android, React Native)
+title: Native Share & Download Interface Integration (iOS, Android, React Native)
 excerpt: >-
   This document explains how to integrate native share and download functionality for the Arcade games when running in a webview (iOS/Android).